mverboom/build/BUILD.md

 all methods that support version information, this is also the name of the folder that will have been created if the `B_GET` function succesfully completes operation.

+The options are passed to supported methods (see below) as extra commandline arguments.

 The following methods are supported: